acm-uiuc/til/_til/javascript/truthiness-of-integer-arrays.md

+---
-# Truthiness of Integer Arrays
+title: Truthiness of Integer Arrays
+catagory: javascript
+---

 We can consider the truthiness of `[1]` as follows: